rot256/boxtransport/README.md

 Q : Is every Write in it's own NaCl box?

-A : No, BoxTransport attempts to combine multiple writes into a single frame.
+A : No, BoxTransport attempts to combine multiple writes into a single frame. (even across diffrent goroutines)

 ---

 Q : Can I mix .ReadFrame with the .Write method?

 A : Yes, but it is probably a bad idea (see previous question).

+---

+Q : Can multiple goroutines access a BoxConn?

+A : Yes and every byte in a .Write call will be written to the socket consecutively.

 ---